 When you come to the Mad River Valley you will discover an extensive network of mountain biking trails as well as miles and miles of well-maintained two-lane blacktop.
-At West Hill House we offer indoor storage for your bikes, or if you prefer to rent once you arrive there are bike rentals available at the Sugarbush Adventure Gear Shop just a couple of minutes from the B&B. You can also enjoy many other Summer Activities around West Hill House.
+At West Hill House B&B we offer indoor storage for your bikes, or if you prefer to rent once you arrive there are bike rentals available at the Sugarbush Adventure Gear Shop just a couple of minutes from the B&B. You can also enjoy many other Summer Activities.

-We will provide you with maps and directions for the blacktop routes.
-If you prefer mountain biking, during the summer months Sugarbush offers mountain biking on some of the ski trails, and runs a lift daily from late June through to Labor Day, then weekends through foliage season, to get you to the top of the trail network.
+During the summer months Sugarbush offers mountain biking on some of the ski trails, and runs a lift daily from late June through to Labor Day, then weekends through foliage season, to get you to the top of the trail network.
+There are also extensive trails around the Valley.
+We will provide you with maps and directions

 Towards the end of the summer there is a major cycling event:

 - The Green Mountain Stage Race.
 This multi-day event is usually held Labor Day weekend and offers 4 days of exciting and challenging racing in the Green Mountains of Vermont.
 In 2009 we were honored to have James Mattis, the 2008 US Pro National Champion, stay at West Hill House B&B while he was competing in the stage race.
 In 2010 we were delighted to welcome pro-cyclist Ted King.
 Ted was an Economics Major from Middlebury College, so while he was living in Spain he came back “home” for the event in the Green Mountains.
-He was a member of the Cervélo Test Team in the 2010 Giro d’Italia, and is now in the Cannondale Road Racing Team.
-In 2011, 2012 & again in 2013 our special guest was Tim Johnson, a member of the 2011 Cannondale/Cyclocrossworld Team.
+He was a member of the Cervélo Test Team in the 2010 Giro d’Italia, and is now in the Cannondale/Garmin Road Racing Team.
+Tim Johnson, a member of the Cannondale/Cyclocrossworld Team, has been our special guest for many of the recent events.
 His wife Lyne Bessette joined him in 2011 and 2013 although not to compete—she was a member of the Canadian Olympic team in 2000 and 2004.
 Ted also visited us again in 2012 to do some training during the GMSR to catch up with his friend Tim and others.
+We have also welcomed many other accomplished cyclists as guests.

 For all of our cyclists, our barn offers not only space to store your machines but also lots of room to set them up and make adjustments.